 SiteGround is easy to use.
 Even though it doesn’t use cPanel, its own control panel is simple to get to grips with and makes it easy for anyone, at any experience level to manage their website.
 Even security, SSL and web building tools are easy to learn.
 There are plenty of resources on the website too if you get stuck.

 We hope this SiteGround review has given you enough information to make your own mind up about whether to use the company or not.

 However, to answer the question, we do think you should definitely consider SiteGround.

 You may pay a little more for SiteGround web hosting but you get more in return.
 All web hosting plans use Google infrastructure, so will always be well-maintained and managed.

 Products are customer-oriented and deliver the standard of service we expect.
 There are also plenty of tools to help you migrate, build and manage your website that also add value.

 Finally, any web host that can guarantee a 99.9% uptime has to be worth a try, right?

 Have you used SiteGround?
-What did you think?
+What did you think of our SiteGround review?
 Do you have any other web hosts to recommend?
 Share your thoughts below!

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!